Choose another writer in this calendar:

 found guilty of misappropriating funds.

 Marlowe's parents had high hopes for their son's future.
 He attended the King's School, which had a strong tradition in theatrical productions, and was awarded a scholarship from the foundation of Matthew Parker, Archbishop of Canterbury.
 He studied the Bible and the Reformation theologians as well as philosophy and history at Corpus Christi College, Cambridge.
 In 1584 he graduated with a A.B. and continued as an M.A. student.

 Instead of staying in Cambridge, Marlowe left his studies to carry out a secret mission for the government.
-When university authorities, believing he had been converted to Catholicism, were first unwilling to grant his M.A., the Queen's Privy Council interceded on Marlowe's behalf, the dispute was settled, and he finally graduated with the degree he wanted.
+When university authorities, believing he had been converted to Catholicism and had spent time at a Catholic seminary in Rheims, were first unwilling to grant his M.A., the Queen's Privy Council interceded on Marlowe's behalf, the dispute was settled, and he finally graduated with the degree he wanted.
 It did not help him either, that he had been away too much from his studies.

 After moving to London, Marlowe established his fame as a dramatist.
 He made important friends, including Sir Walter Raleigh, who had started the first colony in Virginia, and who was contending with the Earl of Essex of Queen's favours.
 Most likely Marlowe began writing on leaving Cambridge.
 His first dramas were composed in blank verse.
 It is assumed that the first part of his Tamburlaine the Great was performed in London in 1587.
 In the play Tamburlaine burns the Koran and after conquering the world he wants to conquer the heavens.